BOND REFERENDUM BASICS

 How would the proposed improvements enhance elementary education in our district?

 Renovations at UES would create a welcoming new environment for third-graders in a dedicated elementary school setting.
+The third-grade teachers would move to UES along with their students.

 Renovations at the middle school would create small-group instruction space and enhance physical education areas.
 Sixth-graders would move from Upper Elementary School to an expanded middle school, joining their peers for a more optimal learning experience.